Classifying minimal vanishing sums of roots of unity: Towards a classification of vanishing sorou of weight

 \subsection{Heights and \esorou}

-For {use in~\cite{DK:K-L}, we will need to consider {\em equisigned} minimal vanishing sorou, namely, those whose parities $(n_{\text{odd}},n_{\text{even}})$ satisfy $n_{\text{odd}}=n_{\text{even}}$.
-Given the recursive algorithm to describe types, it will be necessary to keep track of the possible parties for all types of sorou.} To find all parities of a given type we again use computers.
-Our algorithm is coded in python.
-The code is available in Appendix \ref{app:code} and from the {website \url{https://github.com/lchristie/Sums-of-Roots-of-Unity}.} The algorithm is contained in {\tt sorouGenerator.py} and described in {Algorithm \ref{algo:parities}.}
+{Our aforementioned interest in minimal vanishing sorou was actually in {\em equisigned} ones,} namely, those whose parities $(n_{\text{odd}},n_{\text{even}})$ satisfy $n_{\text{odd}}=n_{\text{even}}$.
+Given the recursive algorithm to describe types, {in order to catalog the equisigned ones, it was} necessary to keep track of the possible parities for all types of sorou.
+To find all parities of a given type we can again use computers.
+Our preliminary python code is available from \url{https://github.com/lchristie/Sums-of-Roots-of-Unity}.
+The algorithm is contained in {\tt sorouGenerator.py} and described in {Algorithm \ref{algo:parities}.}

 \begin{algo} \rm To find all the parities we need to be able to find all sorou (up to rotation) of a given minimal vanishing type.
 We do this recursively per Algorithm 2 below, using the procedure \textit{GenSorou}.
 For a given type $(R_p:f_0:T_1,\ldots,T_n)$ we find all sorou of types $T_i$.
-We take combinations of one sorou from each $T_i$, and for each of these combinations we subtract all suitable rotations of each sorou from the base sorou $f_{base} = \sum_{i=0}^{p-1} \nu_p^i {\cblu f_0}$ (i.e., rotations by $\nu_q^j$ where $q$ is the relative order of the sorou, $f_0$, and $\nu_p$ concatenated as a formal sorou and $j \in \{0, 1,\dots, q-1\}$, which cancel all terms of $f_0\nu_p^i$).
+We take combinations of one sorou from each $T_i$, and for each of these combinations we subtract all suitable rotations of each sorou from the base sorou $f_{base} = \sum_{i=0}^{p-1} \nu_p^i f_0$ (i.e., rotations by $\nu_q^j$ where $q$ is the relative order of the sorou, $f_0$, and $\nu_p$ concatenated as a formal sorou and $j \in \{0, 1,\dots, q-1\}$, which cancel all terms of $f_0\nu_p^i$).

 However, $T_1,\ldots,T_n$ are not necessarily minimal vanishing (cf.~Remark \ref{rem:type}\,(f)).
 We thus also need to generate every sorou of a given \emph{non-minimal} vanishing type $S_1\oplus\cdots\oplus S_k$.
 But it must contain {at least one term from} $f_0$ {in each minimal vanishing component}, which makes the search space finite.
 We split $f_0$ into $k$ subsorou and match sorou from each $S_i$ to these subsorou.
 These sums of the sorou are then the possible sorou of type $S_1\oplus\cdots\oplus S_k$ containing $f_0$.
-This is done via the procedure \textit{GenNonMinSorou} below.
+This is done via the procedure \textit{GenNonMinSorou}.

 This means that the procedures \textit{GenSorou} and \textit{GenNonMinSorou} recursively call each other.
 Note however that this is guaranteed to terminate as each call forces a strict reduction in weight.
 Moreover, types with non-minimal subtypes only occur at weight 16 and higher, so for all of the computations done so far \textit{GenNonMinSorou} never calls itself.